Reporting an Injury at Work in New Jersey

 A workers’ comp lawyer explains what you need to do

 If you were hurt at work and want to know what you should do when reporting your injury, a New Jersey workers’ compensation lawyer can help you navigate the process so that you can get the benefits you deserve.
 Shebell & Shebell, LLC has been fighting for injured workers since 1927 and knows what it takes to get a positive outcome in your case.
 Discover what an experienced workers’ compensation attorney can do for you.
 Contact us today for a free consultation.
-We have offices conveniently located in Freehold and Shrewsbury.
+We have offices conveniently located in Freehold, Shrewsbury, and Newark.

 When you sustain a workplace injury or occupational illness, workers’ compensation benefits can help pay for expenses that arise as a result of your condition until you recover and you’re able to return to work – but there are rules and guidelines you must follow.
 Failure to follow the correct procedures can cost you your right to collect workers’ compensation benefits, and one of the most critical steps you need to take when you’ve been hurt at work is reporting your accident and injury.